 cluster1.acmecorp.example).
 Enter the name in the

-jx create domaincommand against your domain name:
+jx create domaincommand against your domain name, for example:

 jx create domain gke --domain cluster1.acmecorp.example

-The program prompts you to choose your Google Cloud Platform project from the available list.
+Choose your Google Cloud Platform project from the available list.

-The program prompts you to update your existing managed servers to use the displayed list of Cloud DNS nameservers.
+Update your existing managed servers to use the displayed list of Cloud DNS nameservers.
 Copy the list for use in the next steps.

 From the Google Cloud Platform Zones page, change the Resource Record Type to

 NS) and use the default values for your domain for for TTL (

 Add the first nameserver to the Name server field

 Add itemand add any subsequent nameservers.

 Finally, configure Jenkins X for the new domain names: